antemons/smart-manuscript/README.md

 # SMART MANUSCRIPT

-This software transcribe (digitize) handwritten manuscripts and digitizer-pen input.
+This software transcribes (digitizes) handwritten manuscripts and digitizer-pen input.

 Note, it can only transcribe online handwriting (generated e.g. by smart pens) but no scanned pages.